gioblu/NPC-Forge/npcs/termy/README.md

 ```
 termy -y < test.termy
 ```
-TERMy will happily execute your script in plain english.
+Then digit `termy -y < test.termy` and watch TERMy transpile it to Bash and execute it.

 ### How to add entries to the dataset